robertwaredev/scripts/docs/Fogstone.md

 - Fogstones produce Foglight, the only thing capable of negating the effects of Fog.
 - Unlike natural light sources, Fogstones never fully expire, only dim to a minimum light level.
+- Fogstones are crafted through gathering and distilling Fog with specialized equipment.
+They can vary in size depending on the distillation period, similar to stalagmite formation.
+- Fogstones require exposure to sunlight to be "born" after they have been crafted, otherwise they remain inert.
-- Fogstones recharge by absorbing natural light sources, dimming them or even snuffing them out in the process, with the only exception being the sun.
+- Fogstones recharge by absorbing nearby natural light sources, dimming them or even snuffing them out in the process.
-- Fogstones are naturally more radiant at a base level when in close proximity to Fog other Fogstones.
+- Fogstones change color when in close proximity to Fog other Fogstones.
-- The natural properties of Fogstones change with elevation, more on that below.
+- Fogstones are naturally more radiant when farther from the sun.
+- Fogstones are naturally more absorbent when closer the the sun.

 ### Fogstones vs Fog

-> Cosmic horrors beyond human comprehension.

 - Fog cannot be dissipated by natural light like darkness can.
 - The chaotic effects of Fog are only negated by Foglight.